1. The capital city of the ancient Pandya dynasty was ____________.

 Explanation: Alauddin Khilji’s general looted Madurai, weakening the Pandyas.

-79. After the Pandya decline, their territory came under:
+79. After the Pandya decline, their territory came under ____________.

 A) Cholas